GNAQ/GNAQ/README.md

 Some little fragments I'm working on: [The Missing Semester - Chinese Version](https://github.com/CN-missemi/CN_missemi) || [A gist of books]() || ...
 I have a lot of life interests besides: [osu!](https://osu.ppy.sh/users/13200045) || [Bangumi](https://bgm.tv/user/gnaq).

-My personal blog is coming soon.
+I'm working and preparing to reopen my personal blog in 2024.